 BA in Classics & Archaeology

-A joint major in Classics & Archaeology is recommended for students with interests in the study of classical literature and society in conjunction with the study of the ancient Mediterranean and Near East via the rich corpus of material remains.
-The major will give students a grounding in one classical language and the history, literature, and material culture of the ancient Mediterranean.
-It will position students to go deeper into either field while also acquiring some mastery of a cognate field.
+A joint major in Classics & Archaeology is recommended for students with interests in the study of classical literature and society in conjunction with the archaeology of the ancient Mediterranean and Near East.
+The major will give students a grounding in the history, literature, and material culture of the ancient Mediterranean and in either Ancient Greek or Latin.
+It will position students to go deeper into Classics or Archaeology while also acquiring some mastery of a cognate field.

 This major offers a path to PhD programs in Classics as well as Archaeology.
 It is also a foundation for further study in art history, religion, theology, and other humanistic disciplines.
-For students who do not decide to pursue further academic study, the BA degree could lead to a number of successful career outcomes in private cultural-resource management firms, public archaeology in agencies such as the National Parks Service, and employment in museums.
+For students who do not decide to pursue further academic study, the BA degree could lead to successful careers in museums, in private cultural-resource management firms, or in public archaeology in agencies such as the National Park Service.

 Students majoring in Classics & Archaeology will be able to: